Traveling with Baby Checklist on Airplane and Other Tips

 Related Baby Tips Articles:

 This post may contain affiliate links.
 Please read the disclosure for more information.

-There are 3 sections to this checklist:
+There are 3 sections to this baby travel kit:

 - Large baby travel gear to check-in at the counter or gate (e.g. stroller)

 - Medium baby travel items to carry on the flight (e.g. baby carrier)

 - Small baby travel accessories to include in your diaper bag for the flight (e.g. diapers)

 Large Baby Travel Essentials to Check-In at the Counter or Gate

 You might have a couple of hours and a lot of walking to do in the airport before your flight takes off.